Are you affected by online hate?

 Januar 25, 2024

-One thing is clear to us: we will continue to fight for the rights of all internet users even if an appeal is lodged.
-But such proceedings are expensive and that’s why we need you.
+It is clear to us that we will continue to fight for the rights of all internet users even if the appeal should be successful.
+But such lawsuits are expensive and that’s why we need you.
 Support us with a donation so that we can continue to defend human rights online.

 Bitte fülle noch das Captcha aus*